epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-03-coloring.markdown

 Click the logo path again,
 and click menu (<kbd>Path - Break Apart</kbd>).

+I colored them with: only blue from google material [a300 .. a900].
+I really love the soft looks.

+![Part Three: Using Blue from Google Material][image-p03-only-material]{: .img-responsive }

-Remember that we have seven leaves, so we need seven colors.
+Remember that we need to mimic Telkom Vision Logo, and we have seven leaves, so we need seven colors.
 Let's pick rainbow color that has seven colors: Red, Orange, Yellow, Green, Blue, Indigo, Violet.

 Actually I decide to have a different color than rainbow.